noccy80/php-logpipe/README.md

 ### TCP

 The TCP transport works kinda like the UDP transport.
 However, since TCP is connection-oriented some complications may occur if no dumper is available.
 This needs more testing.
+It should however be able to handle bigger messages.

 **Transport URI:**